jeremy-edward-bauerle/LegendSRD/edited-output/blood_magic/hand-edited.md

 are aimed more for protagonists than Adventurers but can be used for Adventurers providing the Games Master can limit the sorcerer’s access to living sacrifices.

-How Sacrificial Sorcery Works
+## How Sacrificial Sorcery Works

 Sorcery is differentiated from other types of high magic by the mechanisms it utilises to manipulate the spell effects.
 Its fundamental aspects are:
 * Sacrificial Sorcery uses two skills: the Grimoire skill, which portrays both the caster’s knowledge of a particular school of magic and the intensity of his spell effects; and Manipulation which modifies the application of sorcery by permitting the caster to change the range, duration, targets, magnitude and combination of his spell or spells.
 * This form of Sorcery is not cast using personal Magic Points.
 The energy to power the sorcery comes from spilling of blood or slaying of sacrificial victims as described in Chapter 2.
 Multiple options are presented for the reaping of life-force, which have implications on how frequently and easy casting sorcery becomes.
 * For the purposes of Sorcery the word Intensity is used to denote the scale of its effect.

-Grimoire (INT x2)
+### Grimoire (INT x2)

 The Grimoire skill reflects the sorcerer’s knowledge and portfolio of spells learned from a specific book, school or ancient master.
 It is this skill which a sorcerer rolls against to see if they cast a spell correctly.
 The skill also limits the effect of the spell; it’s Intensity which is one tenth of the caster’s Grimoire skill.

-                                                         41
-Alex Greene (order #3262370)                                                                                      7
 A sorcerer can study more than one source of spells and thus possess many Grimoire skills.

 Despite the name of the skill, this sorcerous knowledge need not be contained within the pages of a tome.
 It can equally be a living aural tradition passed on by rote, held